-Recent studies have shown Zofran, a commonly used anti-nausea drug, can cause birth defects in children.
-Lawsuits are being filed in these cases because the drug's maker, GlaxoSmithKline, did not warn women that this drug could cause injuries to your unborn child if taken while pregnant.
+Studies have shown Zofran, a commonly used anti-nausea drug can cause birth defects in children.
+Lawsuits were filed in these cases because the drug's maker, GlaxoSmithKline, did not warn women that this drug could cause injuries to your unborn child if taken while pregnant.

 Zofran is not a good drug for nausea.
 It is a great drug.
 For people taking chemotherapy in the early 90s -- you can count one of our lawyers among this group -- it was a total game changer.
 If you are getting chemotherapy or radiation -- particularly to your abdomen -- it can cause nausea that is absolutely awful.
 Since the FDA approved it in 1991 for nausea and vomiting for patients recovering from surgery or chemotherapy, it has made a tremendous impact on a large number of people.